 Food & Drinks in Brussels

-Eating out is one of the pleasures of visiting Brussels but you need to know where to eat otherwise you will fall into tourist traps.
-Just because a place is crowded doesn’t mean the food and beverages are good.
-Know where the locals go to be treated with first class service and some really enjoyable fare.
+Quality dining is one of the pleasures of Brussels, but you need to know where to eat otherwise you will fall into tourist traps.
+Just because a place is crowded doesn't mean the food and beverages are good.
+Know where the locals go to be treated with first class service and fair price.

 There are a few dishes that are typically Belgian and you will frequently find these on the menu in Brussels.
 Other firm favourites are mussels and fries.
 This section gives an introduction to some of these Brussels favourites.